CFOs are always struggling with this dilemma: Technology increases efficiency and saves money, but on the other hand technology costs money.

 The problem is even more acute now.
 Businesses are faced with labor shortages and supply chain problems that are slowing down production, sales, and cash flow.
 However, they know technology can help them overcome those challenges but businesses may be more risk-averse as costs and economic uncertainty escalate.
 Hardware as a Service (HaaS) offers a viable solution to your clients.

-“People were planning much different things in 2020,” says S. Nick D’Alessio, Senior Business Development Manager at Brother Mobile Solutions, “HaaS removes the burden of a new hardware purchase that companies need now and gives them the ability to adapt and scale over time.”
+Nick D’Alessio, senior business development manager at Brother Mobile Solutions, explains, “HaaS removes the burden of a new hardware purchase that companies need now and gives them the ability to adapt and scale over time.”

-How the Pandemic Amplifies Hardware as a Service Benefits
+How Today’s Challenges Amplify Hardware as a Service Benefits

 Keep in mind, however, that HaaS is more than hardware leasing.
 It’s a total solution that guarantees the customer the functionality the hardware provides, without the hassle of unexpected repair costs.
 You can also sweeten the deal by setting up value-adds.
 For example, when providing printing HaaS solutions, you can enable automated supply reordering, so your customers never have to deal with out-of-stock toner or late shipments that lead to downtime.